-OF THE JOURNAL OF THE AMERICAN SILK S CIETY, AND RURAL ECONOMIST.
+OF THE JOURNAL OF THE AMERICAN SILK SO-CIETY, AND RURAL ECONOMIST.

 EDITED BY GIDEON B. SMITH.
-THIS Journal was established by the America Silk Society, for the purpose of diffusing practiinformation on the CULTURE OF SILE in the Unit States.
-It has now been published one year, a may be considered a work of standard character.
-The first year's publication, comprising the fi volume, containes a mass of valuable information and it will be the object of the editor to ma the second equal in all respets, if not superior, the first.
-The important fact is now estal lished ! yond any question, that the people of the Unit States can make silk cheapen and actrus the any other nation upon earth.
-It has been prov by unimpeachable testimony, that the entire exof producing silk ready for market, does not exce TWO DOLLARS AND TWENTY-FIVE CENTS P. POUND, and its lowest value is FOUR BOLLARS AS FIFTY CENTS; also, that ONE ACRE of ground plan ed in morus multicaulis, will produce the first ye the trees are planted, FOURTY-RIGHT FOUNDS : SILE, leaving a clear profit to the producer of o HUNDRED AND EIGHT DOLLARS!
-It has also ber proved that the children and females of any farme: family can, with the greate t possible ease, produfrom fifty to a hundred pounds of silk every year without any cost whatever to the expenses of the farm after the trees are planted; and therefore, th the whole amount of silk will be so much clear gai say from \$225 to \$450.
-With these facts we sul mit to an intelligent people wether it is not a gree and important object for them to introduce the cu ture of silk in every farmer's family in the Unio.
-To enable all our farmers to make silk, the Jour NAL OF THE AMERICAN SILK SOCIETY' Was estal lished; it contains plain practical directions for evi TIVATING THE TREES, PURDING and REARING SIL WORMS, HEELING THE SILK, and preparing it f. market, &c. besides all other information that ca be required to enable any person to enter upon th business, either on a large or small scale.
-Ever friend of his country, into whose hands this pape may fall, will be d. ing a patriot and philanthropist work by inducing his friends and neighbours to er ter their names upon the list of subscribers.
-'I he Journal of the American Society is publishe monthly, in pamphlet form; each number contain thirty-two octavo pages, printed on new type an handsome paper, with a printed colored cover.
-TERMS :- Two dollars a year, or six copies for ten dollars, always to be paid before the work i sent.
-All subscriptions to begin with the first num ber of the year, and in no case will the work be sen
+THIS Journal was established by the American Silk Society, for the purpose of diffusing practical information on the CULTURE OF SILK in the United States.
+It has now been published one year, and may be considered a work of standard character.
+The first year's publication, comprising the first volume, containes a mass of valuable information and it will be the object of the editor to make the second equal in all respets, if not superior, to the first.
+The important fact is now estat lished be yond any question, that the people of the United States can make silk curapen and nerren than any other nation upon earth.
+It has been proved by unimpeachable testimony, that the entire cost of producing silk ready for market, does not exceed TWO BOLLARS AND TWENTY-FIVE CENTS PER POUND, and its lowest value is FOUR DOLLARS AND FIFTY CENTS; also, that one seas of ground plant ed in morus multicantis, win produce the first year the trees are planted, rountr-mour rounds or SILE, leaving a clear profit to the producer of ext HUNGRED AND RIGHT DOLLARS!
+It has also been proved that the children and females of any farmer' family can, with the greatest possible ease, product from fifty to a hundred pounds of silk every year without any cost whatever to the expenses of the farm after the trees are planted; and therefore, that the whole amount of silk will be so much clear gain say from \$225 to \$450.
+With these facts we sulm.t to an intelligent people wether it is not a great and important object for them to introduce the culture of silk in every farmer's family in the Union.
+To enable all our farmers to make si k, the 'Joun-NAL OF THE AMERICAN SILK SOCIETY' Was estabfished; it contains plain practical directions for cut-TIVATING THE TREES, PEEDING and REARING SILK WORMS, REELING THE SILK, and preparing it for market, &c. besides all other information that can be r quired to enable any person to enter upon the business, either on a large or small scale.
+Every friend of his country, into whose hands this paper may fall, will be doing a patriot and philanthropist's work by inducing his friends and neighbours to enter their names upon the list of subscribers, her of the year, and in no case will the work be sent to any subscriber longer than it shall have been paid for.
+NEW SUBSCRIBERS, who take the first and second volumes, will be charged only Tunne Doztams for the two years.

+The Journal of the American Society is published monthly, in pamphlet form; each number contains thirty-two octavo pages, printed on new type and handsome paper, with a printed colored cover.
+TERMS :- Two dollars a year, or six copies for ten dollars, always to be paid before the work is sent.
+All subscriptions to begin with the first num-